martingabelmann/awesome/README.md

 ### Shutdown dialog
 Using the shutdown/logout/suspend/reboot buttons from the awesome menu spawns a naugthy notification.
 To confirm the command left-click on the notification, otherwise it will vanish afert 5 seconds.

+### Theme switch
+There are a lot of awesome themes, changing the theme path by hand to see how they look/feel is rather annoying...
+When cloning this repo with `--recursive` you get a [lot of themes](https://github.com/Morley93/awesome-themes-3.5) and you are able to change/try them with the awesome menu.
+The name of the used theme is saved in the file `~/config/awesome"/themeswitch`, you can change it with the menu (which also restarts awesome) or set it by hand.